rajatslakhina/AI-Knowledge/article_03_available_models 2.md

 Key developments:
 - **Function calling / tool use** — Models can call external APIs and code functions
-- **Computer use** — Claude Sonnet 4.6 (OSWorld 72.5%) and GPT-5.2 can interact with computer interfaces autonomously
+- **Computer use** — Claude and GPT-4o can interact with computer interfaces
 - **Code execution** — Models can run code in sandboxes and iterate based on output
 - **Multi-agent systems** — Multiple LLMs collaborating on complex tasks